Welcome to the NINDS Parkinson's Disease Biomarkers Program (PDBP)

 - People who do not have Parkinson's disease nor another neurological diagnosis, known as "controls"

 - People with a Parkinson-like disorder (Parkinsonism) which is not Parkinson's disease (PD).
-Examples of parkinsonisms include: Multiple system atrophy (MSA); Progressive supranuclear palsy (PSP); Corticobasal degeneration (CBD); Atypical parkinson's disease (APD); Essential tremor (ET).
+Examples of Parkinsonisms include: Lewy Body Dementia (LBD); Multiple System Atrophy (MSA); Progressive Supranuclear Palsy (PSP); Corticobasal Degeneration (CBD); Atypical Parkinson's Disease (APD); Essential Tremor (ET).

 New PDBP Lewy Body Dementia (LBD) studies have officially begun!
 Through funding provided by the National Alzhiemer's Project Act (NAPA) for Alzheimer's Disease Related Dementias (ADRD), these studies will enroll 590 participants with clinical longitudinal follow-up and biosample collection: